ecyshor/analiza/README.md

 ## Developer Workflows

+### Nix setup

+The project is configured with direnv and nix to manage all the dependencies.
+Direnv is in the `.envrc` file and the nix setup is in the `nix` directory.

+Installation steps can be found in the [direnv and Nix setup guide](https://nicu.dev/dirnev-nix-shell).

+### Local dev

 - Local dev: Set `*.dev.analiza.lan` domains to `127.0.0.1`.
 Data dirs must be owned by UID 1001.
 - Build/run: `make start` (Docker Compose), `make clean` (teardown), subfolder Makefiles for service-specific builds.
 - Secrets: `.env.private` for local, Netlify for deploy.

 ## Key Files

 - `docker-compose.yml`: Service orchestration
 - `Makefile`: Build/run commands
 - See subfolder READMEs for service details.

 ## Dev